enessancar/RickAndMortyApp/README.md

 I am using it  MVMM design pattern.

-I am going to use basic API character ,  location,  episode information
+I am going to use basic rickandmorty website  API character ,  location,  episode information